ckormanyos/extended_complex/README.md

 t_{6}~{\approx}~40.918719012147495187398126914633254395726165962777{\ldots}
 $$

-The colorful image below depicts an RGB phase-plot of the complex-valued Riemann-Zeta function.
-It includes the region of the the first $7$ non-trivial zeros of the Riemann-Zeta function that are calculated to high precision in this example.
-This phase-plot has been computed with a separate program not present in this repository.
+The colorful image below depicts an RGB phase portrait of the complex-valued Riemann-Zeta function.
+It includes the region of the first $7$ non-trivial zeros of the Riemann-Zeta function.
+These are the same ones that are calculated to high precision in this example.
+This phase-plot has been computed with a separate program not present in this repository, and traditional double-precision values have been used for the phase calculations.

-The positions of the non-trivial zeros on the critical line can easily be recognized in the right-hand side of the picture at positive values of the complex part of the argument.
-Each zero can be located near the rounded edges of the endpoint of its corresponding, slightly curved-up bar.
+The positions of the non-trivial zeros on the critical line at ${\sigma}~=~1/2$ can easily be recognized in the right-hand side of the picture at positive values of the complex part of the argument.
+Each zero can be located near the rounded edges of the endpoint of its corresponding, slightly curved-up bar-like form.
+The image shown below is similar to the one shown in Fig. 5.1 of [4].
+The image here, however, has slightly different coordinates and also uses the opposite RGB phase convention, going clockwise through the color wheel.

 ![](./images/basic_flat_zeta.png)